Selfie Sticks and Detention Cages: Photos of Refugees Arriving in Tourist Destinations

-In August 2015, just as the refugee crisis was really starting to command global news, photographer Jörg Brüggemann travelled to the Greek island of Kos to document the first of the interactions between Syrian, Iraqi, Afghan and Pakistani refugees with British, Swedish and German holidaymakers there.
+In August 2015, just as the refugee crisis was really starting to command global news, photographer Jörg Brüggemann traveled to the Greek island of Kos to document the first of the interactions between Syrian, Iraqi, Afghan, and Pakistani refugees with British, Swedish, and German vacationers there.

 His juxtapositions make light of a heavy and significant subject matter.
-Eastern desperation and western luxury are presented next to each other head on, with no middlemen in the form of politicians or the media for people to hide behind.
-As Greece is hit with a third bailout, repetitive Grexit scares, and a refugee crisis to deal with, the margarita-sipping northern Europeans look on, tucking into gyros and stepping over the washed-up life jackets of war survivors.
+Eastern desperation and Western luxury are presented next to each other head on, with no middlemen in the form of politicians or the media for people to hide behind.
+As Greece is hit with a third bailout, repetitive Grexit scares, and a refugee crisis to deal with, the margarita-sipping Europeans from the north look on, tucking in gyros and stepping over the washed-up life jackets of war survivors.

 Videos by VICE

-We caught up with Jörg to talk about the western adage that “ignorance is bliss” and how traditional forms of photojournalism are desensitising us and ruining everything.
+We caught up with Brüggemann to talk about the Western adage that “ignorance is bliss” and how traditional forms of photojournalism are desensitizing us and ruining everything.

 VICE: Hi Jörg.
 You went to Kos to see the first interactions between refugees and tourists.
 How much communication did you see between the two groups?

-JB: It was a very special situation.
-There isn’t much tourism in places like Lesvos, where many of the refugees were arriving to, so Kos was fascinating.
+Jörg Brüggemann: It was a very special situation.
+There isn’t much tourism in the places where refugees land on Lesbos, where many of the refugees were arriving to, so Kos was fascinating.
 These two groups of people never collide so directly with each other.
-They shared a small space so there was definitely communication – not always verbal, but obviously people were looking at each other and trying to understand what the others were doing there.
+They shared a small space, so there was definitely communication—not always verbal, but obviously people were looking at one another and trying to understand what the others were doing there.

 Did many tourists try and help the refugees?

-Some tourists were approaching refugees, offering water and giving toys to children, but most of the help was from the people that live on Kos; people that ran the hotels and restaurants, and Greek anarchist and leftist groups.
+Some tourists were approaching refugees, offering water and giving toys to children, but most of the help was from the people who live on Kos—people who ran the hotels and restaurants—and Greek anarchist and leftist groups.
 There were also tourists who signed up voluntarily to help there.
-There’s this one photo of a Dutch tourist holding up refugees standing in line, he’s holding them back pretty forcefully.
+There’s this one photo of a Dutch tourist holding up refugees standing in line; he’s holding them back pretty forcefully.
 He signed up to help give out food and shampoo and whatever was needed.

 Was there much competition with photojournalists capturing the refugee crisis for the news?